laravel-streams/streams/docs/streams/introduction.md

 - An intuitive, user-friendly control panel for resource management and administrative tasks.
 - A NoSQL flat-file first approach to data modeling that supports various sources like Eloquent using a consistent querying and attribute interface.
 - A non-opinionated, purist front-end development supported by native JS components and baked-in API.
-- Composer distributed, tested, and documented add-ons and extended community add-on ecosystems.
+- Composer distributed, tested and documented add-ons and extended community add-on ecosystems.

 ## Technically Speaking

 Streams is a self-hosted PHP 7 starter application using [Streams Core](docs/core/introduction) and [Streams UI](docs/ui/introduction) built on Laravel 7.
-It defaults to flat-file but can connected to anything for data and content storage using a consistent API.
+It defaults to flat-file but can connect to anything for data and content storage using a simple, consistent API.
 It has built-in support for all Laravel databases.
 Naturally, templating is powered by Blade.

 ## Streams Resources

+- [Installing & Updating](docs/streams/installation) - Installing and updating Streams & add-ons.
 - [Cheatsheet](docs/streams/cheatsheet) - Only what you need to know all at once.
 - [Quickstart](quickstart) – Install and render data in 60 seconds.
-- Tutorials – Follow along tutorials.
+- Tutorials – Follow along with tutorials.

 ## Community Resources